PedroSG00/pedro-web-page/README.md

 # Portfolio

-Este es un proyecto de portafolio desarrollado con **NextJs**, **TypeScript** y **Tailwind CSS**.
-El portafolio está diseñado para ser multi-idioma utilizando la API de **Google Translate**.
+This is a portfolio project developed with **NextJs**, **TypeScript**, and **Tailwind CSS**.
+The portfolio is designed to be multi-language using the **Google Translate** API.

-## Características
+## Features

-- Desarrollado con NextJs, TypeScript y Tailwind CSS
+- Developed with NextJs, TypeScript, and Tailwind CSS
-- Multi-idioma utilizando la API de Google Translate
+- Multi-language using the Google Translate API
-- Estructura modular y escalable
+- Modular and scalable structure

-## Requerimientos
+## Requirements

 - Node.js
-- Cuenta de Google Cloud Platform con acceso a la API de Google Translate
+- Google Cloud Platform account with access to the Google Translate API

-## Configuración
+## Configuration

-1. Clonar el repositorio: `git clone https://github.com/tu-usuario/portfolio.git`
+1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
-2. Instalar dependencias: `npm install`
+2. Install dependencies: `npm install`
-3. Crear un archivo `.env.local` en la raíz del proyecto con la siguiente información:
+3. Create a `.env.local` file in the project root with the following information:

 NEXT_PUBLIC_GOOGLE_TRANSLATE_API_KEY=<API_KEY>

-Donde `<API_KEY>` es la clave de la API de Google Translate.
+Where `<API_KEY>` is your Google Translate API key.

-## Uso
+## Usage

-- Para iniciar el servidor de desarrollo: `npm run dev`
+- To start the development server: `npm run dev`
-- Para compilar el proyecto para producción: `npm run build`
+- To build the project for production: `npm run build`
-- Para iniciar el servidor en producción: `npm run start`
+- To start the production server: `npm run start`

-## Contribución

-Las contribuciones son bienvenidas.
-Para contribuir al proyecto, sigue estos pasos:

-1. Haz un fork del proyecto
-2. Crea una rama para tu contribución: `git checkout -b mi-contribucion`
-3. Realiza tus cambios
-4. Haz commit de tus cambios: `git commit -am 'Agrego mi contribución'`
-5. Push a tu rama: `git push origin mi-contribucion`
-6. Crea un pull request

-## Licencia

-Este proyecto está bajo la Licencia MIT.
-Consulta el archivo LICENSE para más información.